Rawti Shax

 Rawti Shax (ڕەوتی شاخ; "towards the mountain") was a Kurdish cyberterrorist offshoot of the jihadist group Ansar al-Islam.

 Dissolution

 In October 2015, seventeen members, including the suspected leader, Norway-based Mullah Krekar, were arrested.
 All members were Kurds except for one Kosovar Albanian affiliate, and they were all arrested by an Italy-led, multi-nation sweep by police across Europe.
 The operation dismantled an integrated cell in Italy, Norway, the United Kingdom, Germany, Finland and Switzerland.

-The network was accused of radicalising and recruiting fighters for the Islamic State, plotting attacks targeting Norwegian and British diplomats in the Middle East, and getting prepared to establish a second caliphate in Iraqi Kurdistan, after the Islamic Emirate of Byara.
+The network was accused of radicalising and recruiting fighters for the Islamic State, plotting attacks targeting Norwegian and British diplomats in the Middle East, and getting prepared to establish a second caliphate in Iraqi Kurdistan, after the Islamic Emirate of Kurdistan.
 It was also suspected of operating its own military training camps.
 The Italian counterterrorism chief Giuseppe Governale said that the operation was "the most important international police operation in Europe in 20 years".